 Our study also revealed that monocytopenia and mild elevated NLR were a good indication of COVID-19 in ESKD patients.
 Monocytes might play an essential role in the host's defense against COVID-19.
-The severe COVID-19 patients exhibit higher levels of monocyte counts.18 In contrast, our study showed that monocyte count <0.69 x103μl indicated COVID-19 in ESKD patients.
+The severe COVID-19 patients exhibit higher levels of monocyte counts.18 In contrast, our study showed that monocyte count < $0.69 \times 10^3 \mu$ l indicated COVID-19 in ESKD patients.
 The expected value of NLR in a healthy population is 1.0-2.3.
-NLR is said to be low if the level is < 0.7 and high if the level is >3.00.19 A study demonstrated the use of NLR with a cut-off value of 5.87 to support the diagnosis of COVID-19.20 A metaanalysis study reported that higher NLR levels were found in advanced COVID-19 stages while lower NLR levels were found in early COVID-19 stages.
-NLR has good accuracy for diagnosis and good predictive ability of death in COVID-19.21

-Pulmonary edema was infrequent chest x-ray findings in the COVID-19 positive group in this study.
-Pulmonary edema in the population of HD patients was associated with readmission and rehospitalization.
-A cohort study in the United States reported that 23% of HD patients had repeated hospital admissions in the past month, and 44% were associated with pulmonary edema.
-Factors influencing pulmonary edema in HD patients are dialysis vintage <1 year, chronic obstructive pulmonary disease, dialysis non-compliance, and congestive heart failure.22 On the contrary, SARS-CoV-2 infection might directly cause pulmonary edema through the increased effect of bradykinin on its receptors in the lung.
+NLR is said to be low if the level is < 0.7 and high if the level is >3.00.19 A study demonstrated the use of NLR with a cut-off value of 5.87 to support the diagnosis of COVID-19.20 A meta-analysis study reported that higher NLR levels were found in advanced COVID-19 stages while lower NLR levels were found in early COVID-19 stages.
+NLR has good accuracy for diagnosis and good predictive ability of death in COVID-19.21 influencing pulmonary edema in HD patients are dialysis vintage <1 year, chronic obstructive pulmonary disease, dialysis non-compliance, and congestive heart failure.22 On the contrary, SARS-CoV-2 infection might directly cause pulmonary edema through the increased effect of bradykinin on its receptors in the lung.
 It is known that Angiotensin-Converting Enzyme 2 (ACE-2) converts angiotensin II to angiotensin 1-7, which has a vasodilating effect by stimulating Nitric Oxide (NO) synthase.
 ACE-2 also hydrolyzes the active metabolite of bradykinin, namely des-Arg9-bradykinin.
 The bind between des-Arg9-bradykinin and the bradykinin type 1 receptor (BKB1) on pulmonary endothelial cells causes fluid extravasation and edema.
-Suppression of ACE-2 by the SARS-CoV-2 virus increased the number of bradykinin metabolites, increasing BKB1 receptor activation and pulmonary edema.23 Pulmonary edema was infrequent in other studies or even normal chest x-ray findings in 7-19% of cases.^{7,9}
+Suppression of ACE-2 by the SARS-CoV-2 virus increased the number of bradykinin metabolites, increasing BKB1 receptor activation and pulmonary edema.23 Pulmonary edema was infrequent in other studies or even normal chest x-ray findings in 7-19% of cases.79